 Blood type eating – briefly

 - “Dr. Mozzi’s diet.
-Blood types and food combinations“, Dr. Piero Mozzi, translated from Italian in 2017.
+Blood types and food combinations“, Dr. Pietro Mozzi, translated from Italian in 2017,

 Your blood type is genetic, but your genes are not your fate.
 In other words, you are not a victim of your genes.

-If you have little time or interest to read the science, if you know your blood type, then start with Dr. Adamo’s Getting Started Guide.
+If you have little time or interest to read the science, if you know your blood type, then it is quick and easy to start with Dr. Adamo’s Getting Started Guide.

 Who you are